-Guatemala is part of Americas with main city at
+Guatemala is part of North America with main city at

 population of 16M people.
 The main currency is Quetzal.
 The languages